 The growth of the Internet means that any traveler – regardless of whether they are in business mode, leisure mode, long haul, short haul, price sensitive or not – will be using the Internet at any or all points in the ticket purchase and distribution process.
 So is it critical for an airline to make sure that the image and perceptions it projects through all their channels is consistent?

-On this, he said: “I think this is up for debate.
-One would argue that those who buy online have got very different purchasing behaviors.
-May be worth communicating in a different manner.
+On this, he said, “I think this is up for debate.
+One would argue that those who buy online have got very different purchasing behaviors; may be worth communicating in a different manner.
 But it is argued that regardless of any channel, image and perceptions are driven through brand consistency and market communication consistency.
 In the end, they drive product preferences and affect choices, so being consistent on perception (about the brand) and sustaining an image should still be the key.
-I think the bottom line is that at least on the product offering side, it has to be ensured that all the products are available for sales and selection online and the fulfillment of it is easy and quick.”
+I think the bottom line is that at least on the product offering side, it has to be ensured that all the products are availiable for sales and selection online and the fulfillment of it is easy and quick.”

-On the GDS vs resources needed to implement and manage direct-connect relationships, he said there is not doubt that GDS segment fees are not cheap, especially in the current economical environment that airlines are working in.
+On the GDS vs. resources needed to implement and manage direct-connect relationships, he said there is no doubt that GDS segment fees are not cheap, especially in the current economical environment that airlines are working in.

 “They are costly for a reason due to the legacy systems that need heavy manpower to maintain.
-It is getting more and more complex as we try to load more functions and needs of modern day customers on an old system.
-The issue is whether a new kid on the block will come out with a much smarter and cheaper web-base or a new IT base system that can do the same thing at a cheaper rate.
-If direct-connectivity platforms can be built cheaply and someone will able to tie all these direct platforms into one big cheap single point multi-direct platform, it will give the current GDSs a big run of their money and investment.”
+It is getting more and more complex as we try to load more functions and needs of modern-day customers on an old system.
+The issue is whether a new kid on the block will come out with a much smarter and cheaper web-base or a new IT-based system that can do the same thing at a cheaper rate.
+If direct-connectivity platforms can be built cheaply and someone will able to tie all these direct platforms into one big cheap single point multi-direct platform, it will give the current GDSs a big run for their money and investment.”

-James Woodrow, general manager, Cathay Pacific Japan is scheduled to speak during EyeforTravel’s inaugural Travel Distribution Japan 2008 Conference scheduled to take place in Tokyo on 29-30 October 20-30.
+James Woodrow, general manager, Cathay Pacific Japan is scheduled to speak during EyeforTravel’s inaugural Travel Distribution Japan 2008 Conference scheduled to take place in Tokyo (October 29-30).